carlosarturomt/carlosarturomt/README.md

 ## 📌 About me

 Since 2020 when I was a simple knowledge's lover, I found a way to create a lot of things with my own hands, my fingers, brain and creativity.
-I tried to build projects of Frontend, after that Backend, in this moment of my life I continue learning every day to be a great developer.
+I tried to build projects of Frontend, after that: Backend.
+In this moment of my life I continue learning every day to be a great developer.
+In addition to, currently I am a Frontend Developer in a International Corporative.

 ### 🛠️ Languages and Tools:
 <p align='center'>